kevinbellinger/bm/ROADMAP.md

 ## Pending

+### Views
 * As a user, I want to be able to view an index of all the bookmarks I've saved, organized by topic.
 * As a user, I want to be able to view an index of all bookmarks submitted by all users, organized by topic.
+* As a user, I want to see a list of bookmarks on my personal index that I've added to Blocmarks, in addition to bookmarks that I've liked from other users.

+### Search
 * As a user, I want to be able to click on a hashtag topic and then display a view with the entire collection of only related bookmarks.
-* As a user, I want to see a list of bookmarks on my personal index that I've added to Blocmarks, in addition to bookmarks that I've liked from other users.

 ## Bugs

 * As a user, I want to be able to "unlike" another user's bookmark, so that it will not appear on my personal bookmark index.

-* Cannot render favorite partial
+* Cannot render favorite partialv - solved through workaround.
-* Cannot render comments partial
+* Cannot render comments partial - not critical for project.
+Nice to have.
 * Cannot view user bookmarks
 * Cannot view user favorites